AndDenny16/ToneBuddy/README.md

 - **`/store`**
   Includes Redux reducers for managing application state and async thunks for handling API calls.
+  - **toneReducer.js** handles async calls and state managment for the tone detection
+  - **userReducer.js** handles async calls and state managment for user streak / username / and accuracies

 - **`/navigation`**
   Implements the app's navigation, including: